Glurge: A cab driver takes an elderly woman on her last ride to a hospice.

 I was responding to a call from a small brick fourplex in a quiet part of town.
 I assumed I was being sent to pick up some partyers, or someone who had just had a fight with a lover or someone going off to an early shift at some factory in the industrial part of town.

 When I arrived at the address, the building was dark except for a single light in a ground-floor window.
 Under these circumstances many drivers would just honk once or twice, wait a short minute, and then drive away.
-Too many bad possibilities awaited a driver who went up to a darkened building at two-thirty
+Too many bad possibilities awaited a driver who went up to a darkened building at two-thirty in the morning.

 But I had seen too many people trapped in a live of poverty who depended on the cab as their only means of transportation.
 Unless a situation smelled of danger, I always went to the door to try to find the passenger.
 It might, I reasoned, be someone who needed my assistance.
 Would I not want a driver to do the same if my mother or father had called for a cab?